 Above is a photo of those fewmets.
 My apologies for the quality of the photos in this post.
 In 2000 I had the latest ‘Advantix’ film camera, but technology sure marches on.
 I thought the snaps I took back then were just brilliant, but I am embarrassed by their poor quality now, as I am also becoming embarrassed by the present quality of my digital camera compared with the results from Della’s Samsung Galaxy 7’s.
 Mind you the forests are so dark, it is very difficult indeed to get good photos.
 Maybe if you are an expert (and can afford to lug along a few kilos of photography kit), as I am neither…

-We beat our way down towards the river following the tracks I guess of a large red deer.
-He arrived at the river just above a wide clearing on the true right bank caused by one of the innumerable slips which beset that country and which create most of the new feeding opportunities for the moose herd.
-Unusually (most are covered with fuchsia regrowth) this slip had been kept quite grassy by the innumerable red deer, of which there was lots of sign.
+We beat our way down towards the burn following the tracks possibly of an extremely large red deer.
+Certainly as big as the biggest sambar stag anyway.
+He arrived at the stream just above a wide clearing on the true right bank caused by one of the innumerable slips which beset that country and which create most of the new feeding opportunities for the moose herd.
+Unusually (most are covered with fuchsia regrowth) this slip had been kept quite grassy (apart from a few coprosma) by the innumerable red deer, of which there was lots of sign.
 But also, cutting right across the bottom of the clearing were the huge tracks of a moose.
-With feet as large as a cow’s or horse’s he had sunk almost a foot deep as he crossed.
+With feet as large as a cow’s or horse’s he had sunk almost a foot deep as he crossed some days ago.
 The smaller red deer tracks in comparison had made much less of an impression, and were everywhere to be seen and compared There was no comparison.
 Clearly these tracks were from a vastly larger animal, which in that situation could be nothing but a moose.